Thank you to everyone who participated! The results of this study are available here, and are discussed in this blog.

 We have closed phase 1 of the study and are not currently accepting further participants, but hope to raise further funds in order to launch v2.0 later this year.

 The Beckley/Imperial Psychedelic Research Programme launched a collaborative study on psychedelic microdosing.
 The Naturalistic Self-Blinding Microdose Study is designed and led by Dr. Balázs Szigeti and Dr. David Erritzoe MRCPsych of Imperial College London, in partnership with Amanda Feilding of the Beckley Foundation.

 Psychedelic microdosing is a growing phenomenon, with tens of thousands of personal stories existing online.
 These range from entrepreneurs trying to improve workplace efficiency, to individuals struggling with mental health issues.
 Despite the growing popularity of microdosing, there is only anecdotal evidence for many of its apparent benefits.
-The Beckley/Imperial Psychedelic Research Programme, which in 2016 produced the world’s first fMRI images of the human brain on LSD, is now undertaking the first placebo-controlled naturalistic study into psychedelic microdosing.
+The Beckley/Imperial Psychedelic Research Programme, which in 2016 produced the world’s first fMRI images of the human brain on LSD, undertook the first placebo-controlled naturalistic study into psychedelic microdosing.

-To register for the study, or for any more information, please visit:
+For any more information, please visit: